Topological Charge Order and Binding in a Frustrated XY Model and Related systems: Appendix A: What is Reflection Positivity?

 \section{Appendix A: What is Reflection Positivity?}

-Reflection Positivity has long been a weapon reserved for the cabinets and drawers of MPs (Mathematical Physicists).
-Our simple minded nuts and bolts approach presented below is geared toward our very specific limited set of problems and is quite superficial.
+Reflection Positivity has long been a tool reserved for the cabinets and drawers of MPs (Mathematical Physicists).
+Our simple minded nuts and bolts approach presented below \cite{oldme} is geared toward our very specific limited set of problems and is quite superficial.
 It does the field no justice.
-For a more detailed and rigorous exposition the reader is referred to \cite{RP}.
+For a more detailed and rigorous exposition the reader is referred to \cite{RP,marekp}.
+We remark that in a more recent interesting work, Reflection Positivity has been employed to study quantum topological orders \cite{jaffe}.

-Let us partition the plane into two sides which flank an orthogonal bisecting plane $P$ (which itself lies along a line of bonds): $P_{\pm}$.
-Define ${\cal{P}}_{\pm}$ as the union of $P_{\pm}$ with $P$.
+To simply understand Reflection Positivity with a relative minimum formalism, let us imagine that we partition our model into two sides which flank an orthogonal bisecting plane $P$ (which itself lies along a line of bonds): $P_{\pm}$.
+Let us define ${\cal{P}}_{\pm}$ as the union of $P_{\pm}$ with $P$.
 In a Reflection Positive system, there exists an operator $B$ such that the Hamiltonian may be expressed as

 As noted earlier in the text, the Reflection operator $R_{P}$ about the plane $P$ is defined by